age-of-elements/age-of-elements/README.md

 * `room/` game rooms and include files
 * `sys/` include files, including those from the driver distribution

-## Getting Started on Amazon Linux 2
+## Getting Started on Amazon Web Services
-* These instructions provide guidance on setting the up the game and a web site.
+* These instructions provide guidance on setting the up the game and a web site on Amazon Linux 2.
 * _Warning: Amazon Web Services fees apply._
 ### Setup your Amazon Linux 2 Instance
 * [Create an AWS Account or Sign-in](https://aws.amazon.com/console/)